The Latest Healthcare News

 These tests will analyze various components of your blood, such as antinuclear antibodies, which attack healthy cells in your body; creatine levels to determine if you have kidney disease; sediment rate, which tests for inflammation; uric acid, which helps diagnose gout; and a complete blood count (CBC).
 By evaluating these, healthcare professionals can identify the type of arthritis and any underlying diseases that may contribute to your condition..

-Depending on your type of arthritis and your pain level, an AllCare physician can prescribe any number of arthritis medications that may offer relief, including: Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or acetaminophen, Corticosteroids work quickly to reduce inflammation and are good for short-term relief, Disease-Modifying Antirheumatic Drugs (DMARDs) can slow or stop the inflammation in your joints, and lastly, prescription Opioids are used only in cases where the pain is severe and no other treatment has worked.
+Depending on your type of arthritis and your pain level, an AllCare physician can request any number of arthritis medications that may offer relief, including: Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or acetaminophen, Corticosteroids work quickly to reduce inflammation and are good for short-term relief, Disease-Modifying Antirheumatic Drugs (DMARDs) can slow or stop the inflammation in your joints, and lastly, Opioids are used only in cases where the pain is severe and no other treatment has worked.

 This type of test involves taking a small sample of synovial fluid to determine if crystals, bacteria, or viruses are present.